Chainscore/pallet-identity/README.md

 	}
 }
 ```
-### Runtime Module
+## Runtime Module
 This is where we declare method calls (transactions) which could be used to modify/query chain state, they could also emit events and errors.

-`Dispatchable functions allows users to interact with the pallet and invoke state changes.
-These functions materialize as "extrinsics", which are often compared to transactions.
-Dispatchable functions must be annotated with a weight and must return a DispatchResult.`

-Defining weight lets us define how much gas should the function call cost.
+For each dispatchable function, Weight must be mentioned and it must return a `DispatchResult`

 ```rust
 decl_module! {
 	pub struct Module<T: Config> for enum Call where origin: T::Origin {